CSCfi/metadata-submitter-frontend/architecture.md

 ### Constants

 Folder `src/constants` holds all the constants used in the application.
-Within `src/constants`, constants are uniquely defined and separated into different files according its related context.
-For example, `constants/wizardObject.js` file contains unique constants regarding to `wizardObject` such as: `ObjectTypes, ObjectStatus, etc.`
+The constants are uniquely defined and separated into different files according to its related context.
+For example, the file `constants/wizardObject.js` contains unique constants regarding to `wizardObject` such as: `ObjectTypes, ObjectStatus, etc.`

 The purposes of using these `constants` are:

-- to avoid hard-code the values of variables repeatedly
+- to avoid hard coding the values of variables repeatedly
 - to keep the consistency when defining the values of variables
 - to reuse those predefined values across the application

 Example of defining and using a constant:

-- First, define the constant `ObjectSubmissionTypes` in `constants/wizardObject.js`
+- First, define the constant object `ObjectSubmissionTypes` in `constants/wizardObject.js`

 ```
 export const ObjectSubmissionTypes = {